ChromatixAU/gitlab-network-graph/README.md

 * Support the fancy tooltips like GitLab does.
 * When displaying a ref twice, consider also displaying which one is the remote's.
 * Maybe add to the output a small header/footer with a link to this repo or something.
+* Bundle a node.js http server so that it doesn't need to rely on the user having a server running OR look at whether the loading can be modified to not use AJAX so that it can run directly off the local filesystem.
 * Look at the possibility of making a hosted version of this that uses the GitHub API to pull commit lists from there, for _any_ repository.

 ## Contributing